 Unspent balance from a reverse mortgage loan that is taken in a lump sum could put a borrower over the asset limits for Medicaid or Supplemental Security Income (SSI) eligibility, according to Elder Law Answers.
 “Even if the loan is taken as monthly payments, the payments could accumulate and push your resources over,” the site writes.

-There can also be tax implications with respect to interest, since the interest that accrues on a reverse mortgage is taxable at the time it is paid.
+There can also be tax implications with respect to interest, since the interest that accrues on a reverse mortgage is only deductible at the time it is paid.

 Possible interest deductions